MicrosoftDocs/visualstudio-docs/docs/data-tools/bind-wpf-controls-to-a-dataset.md

 ---
-title: Bind WPF controls to an ADO.NET dataset
+title: Bind WPF controls to an ADO.NET dataset (.NET Framework)
 description: Create a WPF .NET Framework application in Visual Studio that contains data-bound controls, which are bound to product records that are encapsulated in an ADO.NET dataset. ms.date: 11/04/2016 ms.topic: how-to